LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Measured average

-A reading from a plug-in monitor or meter over a representative period.
-It is strongest when it includes normal cycling and idle time.
+A monitor or meter reading over a representative period.
+Strongest when it includes normal cycling, idle time, and startup behavior.

 Annual kWh label

-A yearly energy estimate, often from an EnergyGuide label or product specification.
-It already contains test assumptions about typical use.
+A yearly energy estimate from an EnergyGuide label or product specification.
+Useful for comparison, but still tied to test assumptions.

 Marginal rate

-The per-kWh price that changes when electricity use changes.
-Fixed monthly account fees should not be assigned to one appliance.
+The per-kWh price that changes when usage changes.
+Fixed account charges should not be assigned to a single appliance.

 POWER watts or amps TIME hours and days DUTY cycling share RATE price per kWh kWh and cost rise when any part of the chain increases

-Standby power matters in a different way.
-A few watts from clocks, displays, network boards, chargers, or instant-on electronics may look too small to care about, but always-on draw has 24 hours available every day.
-It can also be easy to miss because the appliance appears off.
-For large loads, runtime usually dominates.
-For small electronics, standby can be a meaningful share of the monthly energy.
+Standby draw follows a different clock.
+A few watts from displays, network boards, chargers, or instant-on electronics can look too small to matter, but always-on idle time has every calendar day available.
+For large heating or charging loads, active runtime usually dominates.
+For small electronics, standby can be a noticeable share of the monthly kWh.

 Appliance energy estimate source choices